wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 WPILib All in One Installer
 ---------------------------

+- Simplified installation choices
-- Visual Studio Code has been updated to 1.62
+- Visual Studio Code has been updated to 1.63.2
 - Updated Java and C++ language extensions
 - Fix Linux desktop icon permissions
 - Add year to tools shortcuts name
+- Handle issues with JDK running and UAC cancelled

 Visual Studio Code Extension
 ----------------------------